-- 2. Majors will demonstrate critical thinking and problemsolving abilities. - 3.
+- 1c.
+Non-science majors will demonstrate a basic knowledge of chemistry and its importance in the world today. - 2.
+Majors will demonstrate critical thinking and problemsolving abilities. - 3.
 Majors will demonstrate an understanding of the importance of chemistry as it relates to the other sciences, to the environment, to industry, and to life in general. - 4.
 Majors will demonstrate the skills necessary for communicating scientific information. - 5.
 Majors will demonstrate the skills necessary to develop and conduct research.